-In mainstream settings, each CYP on roll will receive Element 1 funding Age Weighted Young Person Unit (AWPU).
-This funding is at different levels according to the age of the CYP.
+In mainstream settings, each Child and Young Person on roll will receive Element 1 funding Age Weighted Young Person Unit (AWPU).
+This funding is at different levels according to the age of the Child or Young Person.

 There are then two main sources of SEN funding in schools.